nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 ## 7. Analyze your contigs

 Examine your (own) assembly.
 The most important file minia created is the `*.contigs.fa` file, which is a list of each assembled contigs in fasta format.
 Use head to look at the first few contigs, then use the commands below to gather some basic statistics on how `minia` did.
-How many contigs are there?
-(Fasta files have 2 lines per sequence).
+How many contigs are there? (most fasta files have 2 lines per sequence).
 Record the answer in your notebook.

 ```
 wc -l minia_out.contigs.fa